Johann Friedrich Blumenbach: Blumenbach and Kant on Bildungstrieb

 Kant is said by several modern authors to have relied on Blumenbach's biological concept of formative power in developing his idea of organic purpose.
 Kant wrote to Blumenbach in 1790 to praise his concept of the formative force (Bildungstrieb).
 However, whereas Kant had a heuristic concept in mind, to explain mechanical causes, Blumenbach conceived of a cause fully resident in nature.
 From this he would argue that the Bildungstrieb was central to the creation of new species.
-Though Blumenbach left no overt indications of sources for his theory of biological revolution, his ideas harmonize with those of Bonnet and especially with those of his contemporary Johann Gottfried Herder (1744–1803), and it was Herder whose ideas were influenced by Blumenbach.
+Though Blumenbach left no overt indications of sources for his theory of biological revolution, his ideas harmonize with those of Charles Bonnet and especially with those of his contemporary Johann Gottfried Herder (1744–1803), and it was Herder whose ideas were influenced by Blumenbach.
 Blumenbach continued to refine the concept in his De nisu formativo et generationis negotio ('On the Formative Drive and the Operation of Generation', 1787) and in the second edition (1788) of the Handbuch der Naturgeschichte: 'it is a proper force (eigentliche Kraft), whose undeniable existence and extensive effects are apparent throughout the whole of nature and revealed by experience'.
 He consolidated these in the second edition of Über den Bildungstrieb.

 Blumenbach had initially been an advocate of Haller's view, in contrast to those of Wolff, that the essential elements of the embryo were already in the egg, he later sided with Wolff.
 Blumenbach provided evidence for the actual existence of this formative force, to distinguish it from other, merely nominal terms.

 The way in which the Bildungstrieb differed, perhaps, from other such forces was in its comprehensive architectonic character: it directed the formation of anatomical structures and the operations of physiological processes of the organism so that various parts would come into existence and function interactively to achieve the ends of the species.

 Influence on German biology

 Blumenbach was regarded as a leading light of German science by his contemporaries.
-Kant and Friedrich Schelling both called him "one of the most profound biological theorists of the modern era.
+Kant and Friedrich Schelling both called him "one of the most profound biological theorists of the modern era."
 In the words of science historian Peter Watson, "roughly half the German biologists during the early nineteenth century studied under him or were inspired by him: Alexander von Humboldt, Carl Friedrich Kielmeyer, Gottfried Reinhold Treviranus, Heinrich Friedrich Link, Johann Friedrich Meckel, Johannes Illiger, and Rudolph Wagner."